 In mathematics, the greater than symbol is a basic mathematical symbol which is used to represents the inequality between two values.
 The symbol used to represent the greater than inequality is “ > “.
 This is the universally adopted math symbol of two equal length strokes joining in the acute angle at the right.
-Also, learn less than symbol, which denotes just the opposite expression of greater than.
+Also, learn less than symbol, which denotes just the opposite of greater than expression.

 Greater than Symbol Example